-Another theme which came up from the open questions in the questionnaires is the atmosphere in the literature lessons in the schools of the different sectors.
-While the Ultra-orthodox school teachers answered the first question, which asked them to describe the atmosphere in their literature lessons in a way that describes their opinions of how the students experience their lessons, they replied, “The students look forward to having these lessons and are sorry that they have them only once a week”, “Students really love them.
-There’s a great atmosphere, they wait for the lessons to come”, the State religious school teachers also related in their answers to the way they think their students feel in their lessons: “My students really love the lesson, it’s actually their favorite”, and also to their place in creating a pleasant atmosphere in their lessons: “A good atmosphere”, “We do our best to create a pleasant atmosphere.”
-While in both cases the teachers’ words reflect their own impression of their students’ perspectives and might therefore reflect, in a hidden way, their feelings and opinions regarding the teaching of literature in the institutes where they teach (Achituv, 2012, Achituv, 2013, Gudmundsdottir, 1990 Grossman, 1990, & Shulman, 1987), one should consider the fact that the State religious school teachers saw fit to remark their contribution to the good atmosphere which occurs in their classes based on their claims, whereas the teachers in the Ultra-orthodox district didn’t.
-This is an additional reinforcement for the teachers’ place in the different schools as discussed above.
+Another theme which emerged from the open questions in the questionnaires pertains to the atmosphere in the literature lessons.
+The teachers in the ultra-orthodox schools described the atmosphere in their literature lessons by describing their opinions of how the students experience their lessons.
+For example: “The students look forward to having these lessons and are sorry that they have them only once a week”, “Students really love them.
+There’s a great atmosphere, they wait for these lessons”.
+The responses of the teachers in the state-religious schools also related to the way they think their students feel during their lessons: “My students really love the lesson, it’s actually their favorite”.
+They also mentioned their place in creating a pleasant atmosphere in their lessons: “A good atmosphere”, “We do our best to create a pleasant atmosphere.”
+In both sectors, the teachers’ responses reflected their impressions of their students’ perspectives and might therefore reflect, implicitly, their own feelings and opinions regarding the teaching of literature in the institutes where they teach (Achituv, 2012, Achituv, 2013, Gudmundsdottir, 1990 Grossman, 1990, Shulman, 1987).
+However, it is notable that the teachers in the state-religious schools remarked upon their contribution to the positive atmosphere in their classes based on their claims, whereas the teachers in the ultra-orthodox district did not.
+This is an additional reinforcement for the teachers’ place in the two school sectors.

-Despite the differences between the room which literature teaching takes, based on the feelings of teachers of literature who work in the different sectors, all the teachers feel that they lack literary content knowledge and pedagogical knowledge for teaching literature (Shulman, 1986, Loewenberg Ball, Phelps & Thames, 2008).
-The teachers are aware of their instrumental teaching: “the lessons which they always ask to learn, even if we haven’t really learned a literary term”, and they ask for tools for teaching literature aesthetically (Rosenblatt, 1995), although teachers in the State religious sector are offered teaching samples by the Ministry of Education about some of the literary works which appear in the curriculum.
-Thus, one can learn that teachers don’t feel that they have sufficient literary knowledge (pedagogical knowledge) for constructing literature lessons independently in a way which will reflect the aesthetic uniqueness of literature without efferent aspects (Rosenblatt, 1995).
-The policymakers in the fields of teacher training and the professional development of teachers in the State religious and Ultra-orthodox sectors should note that.
+Despite the differences between the place attributed to teaching literature, teachers in both sectors said they feel that they lack literary content knowledge and pedagogical knowledge for teaching literature (Shulman, 1986, Loewenberg Ball, Phelps & Thames, 2008).
+The teachers were aware of their instrumental teaching style: “There are the lessons which they always ask to learn.
+Even if we didn’t really learn a literary concept”.
+They asked for tools for teaching the aesthetics of literature (Rosenblatt, 1995).
+Teachers in the state-religious school sector have access to teaching guides and examples provided by the Ministry of Education for some of the literary works in the curriculum.
+Nevertheless, teachers didn’t feel that they had sufficient literary knowledge (pedagogical knowledge) for independently constructing literature lessons in a way which reflects the aesthetic aspects of literature without efferent aspects (Rosenblatt, 1995).
+The policymakers in the fields of teacher training and the professional development of teachers in the state-religious and ultra-orthodox sectors should take this into consideration.

-All the teachers from the State religious sector, except for one, chose age-appropriate literary works from the curriculum.
-In the Ultra-orthodox district, however, as of the time when the data were collected, a curriculum in literature hadn’t yet been formulated, and therefore four of the teachers relied on stories from the readers, and the other two chose stories from other sources.
+All the teachers from the state religious school sector, except for one, chose age-appropriate literary works from the curriculum.
+However, at the time that the data were collect, no literature curriculum had yet been formulated for the ultra-orthodox school sector.
+Therefore four, of the teachers relied on stories from the readers, and the other two chose stories from other sources.

-In terms of pertinence to teaching, one may note that in the Ultra-orthodox sector a pre-reading activity is not perceived as a “gate” for the literary work, and no attempts were made to connect a literary work to the students’ everyday lives.
-By contrast, all the teachers from the State RE system made connections between the everyday occurrences in their students’ lives and the literary works, whether directly or indirectly.
+In terms of teaching literature so it is pertinent, in the ultra-orthodox sector, the pre-reading activity was not perceived as a “gateway” to the literary work, and no attempts were made to connect a literary work to the students’ everyday lives.
+In contrast, all the teachers from the state-religious school system made connections between the everyday occurrences in their students’ lives and the literary works, whether directly or indirectly.